 Quality audit is an example of a quality assurance process.
 Other examples of quality assurance are training, process definition, selection of tools, etc.

 If quality assurance is a process based approach, quality control is a product based approach.
-Quality control is concerned with the operational activities and techniques that are used to fulfill the requirements of quality.
+Quality control is concerned with the operational activities and techniques that are used to fulfill the quality requirements.

 Quality control functions start once the project work has begun.
 Quality control is a reactive approach and helps you find defects in deliverables.